pbeshai/recreating-the-past/README.md

 # recreating-the-past
-Sketches for the Recreating the Past class at the MIT Media Lab (Fall 2019)
+Sketches for the Recreating the Past class at the MIT Media Lab (Fall 2019).
+Created in [openFrameworks](https://openframeworks.cc) v0.10.1.

 ## Sketches